 04.2 EXTENDED SICK LEAVE

-04.2.1 Eligibility:

-Extended sick and personal leave are available only to employees who fit the State Department of Public Instruction’s definition of “instructional personnel.”
-(See section 01.1.5).

 04.2.2 Approval:

 Extended sick leave must be requested (it is not extended automatically), on the appropriate form and must be accompanied by a physician’s statement.
 Unlike sick leave, extended sick leave cannot be used to attend to a child’s or spouse’s illness, etc. Accumulated sick leave must be exhausted before extended sick leave is granted.